HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘nonnest2’

-    Package suggested but not available for checking: ‘modeest’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is 68.5Mb
+      sub-directories of 1Mb or more:
+        libs  66.4Mb
+    ```

+*   checking for GNU extensions in Makefiles ...
+NOTE
+    ```
+    GNU make is a SystemRequirements.
     ```

 # blockCV